 For many diseases like tuberculosis, diphtheria, tetanus, pertussis and measles there is one globally accepted vaccine against each and for that reason there was little need for choice between products when policy was enunciated.
 In the case of polio, two vaccines with highly contrasting properties were available since the 1960s.
 In 1978 when the National Immunisation Programme as a Public Health intervention was launched, the GOI chose one for exclusive use and the other disallowed by non-licensure.

-We believe that the policy of choice of one vaccine to the exclusion of the other required careful scrutiny of safety, efficacy, cost considerations and in addition ethical assessment.
-We also believe that the choice was made without reference to ethical principles, with much adverse consequences.

-Medical ethics has the following four elements: non-malficence, beneficence, autonomy and justice (1, 3).
-We present in this paper our assessment of the choice against each element and argue that the choice was vitiated due to the non-application of ethics.

 The two polio vaccines

 The inactivated polio vaccine (IPV) and live attenuated oral polio vaccine (OPV) were both created in the USA during mid-1950s and early 1960s.
 The Expanded Programme on Immunisation (EPI) was launched by the World Health Organisation (WHO) in 1974, in which OPV was recommended.
-India established EPI in 1978 and introduced OPV in 1979-80 (4).
-EPI was revised as the UIP in 1985(5).
+India established EPI in 1978 and introduced OPV in 1979-80 (8).
+EPI was revised as the UIP in 1985(9).